Junior RIAM Assessments in 2021

 * Any student taking Junior Cert or Leaving Cert state music exams in 2021 is exempt from assessment.

 *New students are on a probationary year for their first year and are exempt from assessment.

 The written paper will take place in the usual format, with viva-voce and dictation done in class by way of continuous assessment.

 Young Artists Programme awardees will receive an automatic scholarship.

-Marks from RIAM Exam and Internal Assessments will be reviewed and combined with a teacher’s mark.
+For other students marks from RIAM Exam or Internal Assessments will be reviewed and combined with a teacher’s mark.
 The highest qualifying students will be awarded a scholarship and in the case of a tie, the award will be shared.
 Any Junior or Leaving Cert student who chooses be exempt from assessment will not be eligible for a scholarship this year.
+New Students who are exempt from Assessment will not be eligible for a scholarship this year.

 For more details on this, please contact the Junior RIAM team.

 Annual assessment curricula for internal assessments for all instruments and voice are available to download below.